darenberry1/okta-user/README.md

 # Script Configuration

 createOktaUser.ps1

+IMPORTANT!
+Edit the okta url on line 20

 There are 5 variables for the script that must be entered when the script is run.

 	. $apiKey - A temporary token issed upon request. from the admin page in the okta portal.